Scaffolding Hazards and Safety Measures

 There are four major types of scaffolding hazards that workers should be mindful of.
 These are falling, struck by, electrocution, and scaffold collapse.

 Falling from Scaffolds

 Working on scaffolding requires workers to work at heights.
 As a result, there is ample opportunity for workers to fall off a scaffolding.
 Workers can fall off a scaffold due to many reasons, from lack of guardrails to slipping or tripping on slippery substances, wearing inappropriate footwear, or even due to tools or other debris lying on scaffolding surfaces.
-Workers can also fall from scaffolding when they are entering getting off scaffolding if the access being used is not according to OSHA specifications.
+Workers can also fall from scaffolding when they are entering or getting off scaffolding if the access being used is not according to OSHA specifications.

-Another way in which a person can fall from scaffolding is when working on a scaffold in winter, wet weather conditions, or unfavorable weather conditions.
+Another way in which a person can fall from scaffolding is when working on a scaffold in winter, in wet weather conditions, or in unfavorable weather conditions.
 The risk to workers is increased mainly due to ice formation, snow turning to sludge, water puddles, or high wind conditions that may result in fall, slip, and trip hazards.

 Struck by Falling Objects

 When working on scaffolding workers must also take care that they are not struck-by falling objects or materials from a higher level.
 Not only are workers on lower levels at risk from this type of scaffolding hazard, but other construction personnel working in proximity to scaffolding are also in danger of getting hit by a falling object such as a tool, a paint can, or even a brick.